tystar86/python_exercises/Tasks/math.md

 ```

 #15.
->Write a Python program to returns sum of all divisors of a number.
+>Write a function to returns sum of all divisors of a number.

 **Test Data :**
 ```